dbpedia/dbpedia-links/README.md

 - $fromDomain should be the domain of the subject of the outgoing triples (e.g. dbpedia.org or de.dbpedia.org )
 - $toDomain should be the domain of the object (e.g. transparency.270a.info )
-- $givenName should be a name for the linkset, either what it is about (person-links) or who created the linkset (submitted-by-peter)
+- $givenName should be an arbitrary name for the linkset, either what it is about (person-links) or who created the linkset (submitted-by-peter) or both.
+Some examples follow:
+    - lobid.org: manifestation (because it links DBpedia to manifestations)
+    - www4.wiwiss.fu-berlin.de: bookmashup  diseasome (links to two different datasets, but same domain)
+- add the nt files with the links.
+If there is only one link set file, we suggest you just name it $givenName_links.nt
+- if you are adding any types, please name them like the linkset files, but append "-types".
+E.g. if the linkset ist manifestation-links.nt the types should be manifestation_types.nt

 ### Subfolders in /datasets/$fromDomain/$toDomain/$givenName
 * link-specs -> put all SILK link spec xml files in this folder